 04 of 04

 Sugar Snap Peas (Pisum sativum var. marcrocarpon)

-Sugar snap peas are grown the same way as English peas, but they tend to last a... bit longer when the weather warms up.
-If you like eating pea shots and tendrils, sugar snap varieties have some of the best.
+Sugar snap peas are grown the same way as English... peas, but they tend to last a bit longer when the weather warms up.
+If you like eating pea shoots and tendrils, sugar snap varieties have some of the best.

-When to Harvest: You can enjoy your sugar pod peas at any stage, but they will be their sweetest and crunchiest if you give them a gentle squeeze to make sure the peas are filling in most of the pod.
+When to Harvest: You can enjoy your sugar pod peas at any stage, but they will be their sweetest and crunchiest when the peas fill out most of the pod.
+Give them a gentle squeeze to test.
 They don't need to get as large as English peas, but you don't want an empty pod.